firavoyage/blogging/projects.md

   - bach classics & english vintage ballads & vocaloids everywhere
   - invite life-size waifus but no hentai (some serious characters like herta or fuxuan)
 - print course
-  - stay away from the hustle and bustle of internet
+  - stay away from the hustle and bustle
   - every course is printable
   - same experience from watching to reading
 - dailyab